Michael D. MacDonald

-Michael D. MacDonald was a Republican member of the Michigan Senate, representing the 10th district from January 1, 2019 to January 1, 2023.
+Michael D. MacDonald is an American politician who served as a Republican member of the Michigan Senate, representing the 10th district from January 1, 2019, to January 1, 2023.

 Career

 Before being elected to the state senate, Dr. MacDonald worked in the health care field as an exercise physiologist and personal trainer for nearly 10 years prior to obtaining a Doctoral Degree in Health Care Administration in 2015.

 After redistricting in 2022, MacDonald was placed into the 11th Senate district.
 There, MacDonald was defeated by Democratic nominee Veronica Klinefelt in the 2022 general election.